cs357/textbook/notes/python.md

 The first step is to get the resulting array of a[1::2].
 The start index is 1 in a zero-indexed array, and the step size is 1 until the end of the array (since no stop index was given here).
 Hence, the resulting array is [1, 3, 5, 7, 9], which we'll call array b for now.
 <br>
 <br>
 The final step is to get the resulting array of b[::-1].
 There is not start or stop index given, but the step size is -1.
 This means that we simply need to reverse the array b, as a negative step size means we start the iteration from the end of the array rather than the start.
-Hence, our final array will be [9, 7, 5, 3, 1], which happens to be the answer choice E.
+Hence, the final array will be [9, 7, 5, 3, 1], which equals answer choice E.

 </details>